Good Medicine - Medical School I - Cover

 Father Nicholas laughed, "If she wants to worship together, please do that.
 You won't have too many opportunities.
 Mark can assist."

 I checked with Elizaveta, and she requested we worship together, so I let Father Nicholas know.
 I did help him set up, then took my place by my wife for the Vespers service.
-When it finished, Father Nicholas and I greeted the students we didn’t know.
+When it finished, Father Nicholas and I greeted the students we didn't know.
 A couple more had come in just as the service started, so there were a total of five, three of whom were Freshmen and two who were Sophomores.
-After speaking with them, Mark, Alyssa, Elizaveta, and I all asked Father’s blessing then left to join Jocelyn and Gene at the theater to see Teen Wolf.
+After speaking with them, Mark, Alyssa, Elizaveta, and I all asked Father's blessing, then left to join Jocelyn and Gene at the theatre to see Teen Wolf.

 August 30, 1985, McKinley and Rutherford, Ohio

-The small group sessions on Friday were interesting, though I was disappointed that none of the rest of my group was in either the morning or afternoon session with me, as we’d all been randomly assigned.
+The small group sessions on Friday were interesting, though I was disappointed that none of the rest of my group was in either the morning or afternoon session with me, as we'd all been randomly assigned.
 We compared notes at lunch, and our experiences were similar.
-The one plus was that I met some new people, and I received a few invitations to join study groups which I had to decline.
-I also had some questions about my cassock for which I gave what had become a standard answer similar to what I’d said to Tim Saddler during the debate I’d had with him.
-At the end of the day, I was confident I’d participated enough in both groups to pass the introductory course.
+The one plus was that I met some new people, and I received a few invitations to join study groups, which I had to decline.
+I also had some questions about my cassock, for which I gave what had become a standard answer similar to what I'd said to Tim Saddler during the debate I'd had with him.
+At the end of the day, I was confident I'd participated enough in both groups to pass the introductory course.

 When I arrived home, I found a very unhappy Elizaveta.